Key Takeaways

 Median Home Price

-The median home sales price in Hawaii is $783,700, up 14% since this time last year according to Redfin’s monthly housing data from April 2024.
-Currently, Hawaii has the second highest median home price in the country, behind only California.
+The median home sales price in Hawaii is $757,100, up 1.9% since this time last year according to Redfin’s monthly housing data from January 2026.
+As of early 2026, Hawaii has the second highest median home price in the country, behind only California.
 Prices will, of course, vary depending on whether you’re looking at modest housing in more rural areas of the islands or high-end luxury resort neighborhoods.
 In East Honolulu, for instance, median home prices are in the millions.

-1,143 homes sold in Hawaii in April of 2024, up 11.6% since April of last year.
+790 homes sold in Hawaii in January of 2026, down from 865 sold this time last year.
 This metric gives us a good picture of the current sales volume in Hawaii.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)